 Keep your remote employees connected through effective communication channels and strategic use of technology.

-For example, use tools like Skype, Asana, GoToMeeting, and Slack to streamline communication and project management between team members so everyone is on the same page.
+For example, use tools like Zoom, Asana, GoToMeeting, and Slack to streamline communication and project management between team members so everyone is on the same page.
 Encourage your team to use the cloud for file sharing and to increase seamless work efforts between all team members.

 Be sure to take advantage of video conferencing, too.
 While email and digital chats are great ways to keep in touch, face-to-face communication can help your virtual team feel more present in the office environment.